David Reed (Conservative politician): Political career

 Reed was elected as the inaugural MP for Exmouth and Exeter East in the 2024 general election.
 He captured the new seat with a narrow majority of just 121 votes, a margin of 0.2%.
 In September 2024, he delivered his maiden speech in the House of Commons, celebrating his new role and expressing deep pride in his constituency of Exmouth and Exeter East.

 Since October 2024, he has served as Opposition Assistant Whip (Commons).

-Reed is a member of the International Development Committee, which he joined in October 2024.
+Reed was a member of the International Development Committee, which he joined in October 2024.
 He has also served on several legislative committees, including the Programming Sub-Committee for the Terrorism (Protection of Premises) Bill, the Armed Forces Commissioner Bill Committee, the Water (Special Measures) Bill [HL] Committee, and the Sustainable Aviation Fuel Bill Committee.

-Reed introduced the Hunting Trophies (Import Prohibition) Bill, a Private Members’ Bill presented in October 2024 and scheduled for second reading in September 2025.
-The bill seeks to prohibit the import of hunting trophies into Great Britain.
+Reed introduced the Hunting Trophies (Import Prohibition) Bill, a Private Members’ Bill presented in October 2024.
+The bill sought to prohibit the import of hunting trophies into Great Britain.

 He is a Vice Chair of the All Party Parliamentary Group (APPG) on Foreign Affairs.
-He also holds an officer role on the APPG on Explosive Weapons and Their Impact, focusing on policy issues related to explosive ordnance and humanitarian demining.
+He previously held an officer role on the APPG on Explosive Weapons and Their Impact, where he focused on policy issues related to explosive ordnance and humanitarian demining.

+On 10 June 2026, Reed hosted an adjournment debate on national resilience, where he called for a national conversation on preparedness and for the government to consider founding a ministry for national resilience.
+In September 2026, Reed became a Shadow Minister sitting across the shadow Foreign Office and Defence teams.